VilleKrumlinde/zgameeditor/Docs/Array.md

 @dt Dimensions
 @dd This property can be set to one of the following values:

 * One - A one dimensional array.
-Example:
+Example of usage in expression:

       MyArray[4] = 1;

 * Two - A two dimensional array.
-Example:
+Example of usage in expression:

       MyArray[4, 1] = 1;

 * Three - A three dimensional array.
-Example:
+Example of usage in expression:

       MyArray[4, 1, 2] = 1;